Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

     - The transaction payload will include the `PrivacyFlag` with value `1` for PP and `3` for PSV contract

-2. Node A Quorum reading the `PrivacyFlag` runs an EVM transaction simulation to gather all the affected contracts and the ACOTH(s) associated to contract accounts.
-For PSV transactions, it also calculates an execution hash (merkle root) from all the affected contracts resulting from the transaction simulation.
+1. Node A GoQuorum reading the `PrivacyFlag` runs an EVM transaction simulation to gather all the affected contracts and the ACOTH(s) associated to contract accounts.
+For PSV transactions, it also calculates an execution hash (Merkle root) from all the affected contracts resulting from the transaction simulation.

 3. Node A Quorum pushes the transaction payload, `PrivacyFlag`, ACOTHs (& the merkle root for `PSV`) to Node A Tessera.